Top risk factors facing the insurance industry in 2025

 The insurance industry has long been recognized as one that requires the ability to adapt—even if change might not happen overnight.
-As the landscape continues to shift in 2024, it’s crucial for insurers to be cognizant of the diverse challenges they face and strategically tackle each one.
+As the landscape continues to shift, it’s crucial for insurers to be cognizant of the diverse challenges they face and strategically tackle each one.

 Continue reading to explore the six key challenges and risks facing insurance companies over the next year or so, and how they might be mitigated through hiring the right talent, especially at senior level.